 4. Must Have Self-Control

-Why is self-control important for you to become a proofreader?
-Because it’s important preserve the writer’s voice and respect their style preferences.
+Why is self-control important for you to have to become a proofreader?
+Because it’s essential to preserve the writer’s voice and respect their style preferences.

 It’s tempting to just delete all those unnecessary commas, but if a writer insists on sprinkling commas around like glitter (yes, I’ve seen this many times), then you have to step back.